| |

 Exploring the neighborhood on foot confirmed my first impression.
 While some of the houses have been restored, many make a rundown impression.
 A few have the traditional plaster with decorative elements in tile, but many have been changed with the addition of plain tiling or concrete or other materials.
 A few contain businesses catering to tourists or young people, running teahouses or restaurants.
 Some clearly supply the more prosaic everyday necessities or cheap food.
 Most, though, seem to still be homes.

-some shops in Ikseon
+Some shops in Ikseon.

 Strolling along the narrow alleyways – too narrow for cars, but motorcycles and scooters are everywhere – I could still glimpse here and there the traces of Seoul’s past in these homes . . . if I just ignored the tangles of electric wires, the external plumbing, the utility meters, and so on.